urbit/docs/glossary/breach.md

 category = "arvo"
 +++

-Continuity on the [Ames](../ames) network occasionally needs to be broken at this early stage in order to correct a networking error or to make major changes to [Arvo](../arvo).
+Continuity on the [Ames](../ames) network occasionally needs to be broken (though with increasing rarity) in order to correct a networking error.
 These infrequent events are known as **breaches**, which cause an individual ship to forget its network message history.

 Breaches are always initiated by the user, frequently in response to a connectivity error.
 The easiest way to do this is with [Bridge](../bridge).